Summer School on refugee & migrant health

 For participants who have applied and been accepted to the course, but who subsequently withdraw:

-Cancellations up until 31st of July 2022: We will refund the fee paid minus CHF 100 to cover administration and banking fees.
+Cancellations up until 15th of August 2026: We will refund the fee paid minus CHF 100 to cover administration and banking fees.

-For cancellations after 31st of July 2022, there will be no refund.
+For cancellations after 15th of August 2026, there will be no refund.

 Selection Criteria:

-The number of participants is limited to 30.
+The number of participants is limited to 35.
 We aim to have a lively, international and interdisciplinary group of participants with a balanced number of different professions.
 Since this is an interactive program, we encourage people to participate in the Summer School who enjoy to engage with peers and experts.

 Scholarship: